Fake heiress who dazzled New York elite gets 4 to 12 years for fraud

 “The only time she showed emotions was when she was crying because she was upset about the clothing she had received from the Department of Corrections,” Catherine McCaw, a prosecutor with the Manhattan district attorney’s office, told the court.

-Sorokin, who was born in Russia before moving with her family to Germany as a teenager, spoke only to say she wanted “to apologize for the mistakes I made.”
+Sorokin, who was born in Russia before moving with her family to Germany as a teenager, spoke only to say she wanted “to apologise for the mistakes I made.”

 Moments later, the judge waved a letter of support from three of Sorokin’s relatives, saying she did not know for sure if that document, too, was a forgery.